fschmid56/PretrainedSED/README.md

 * Create a script that demonstrates how the pre-trained checkpoints can be loaded and used for inference [DONE]
 * Upload an arxiv version of the submitted paper [DONE]
 * Add a table outlining the external checkpoints used in this work [DONE]
-* Evaluation routine on the AudioSet frame-level annotations
+* Evaluation routine on the AudioSet frame-level annotations [DONE]
-* Upload the ensemble logits for the AudioSet Strong evaluation set
+* Include a cleaned version of the AudioSet Strong training routine [DONE]
-* Include a clean version of the AudioSet Strong training routine
+* Upload the ensemble logits for the AudioSet Strong dataset
-* Include training routines on the downstream tasks
+* Demonstrate how the pre-trained transformer can be used for downstream tasks
 * Wrap this repository in an installable python package for easy use

 ## Setting up Environment